spw32767/fund-management-unify/legacy_submission_template_mandatory_columns.md

 # Legacy Submission Template – Mandatory Columns

-Use the following fields when preparing legacy submission imports so that database `NOT NULL` and foreign-key rules are satisfied.
+Use these fields when preparing legacy submission imports so database `NOT NULL` and foreign-key rules are satisfied.
 Columns are listed alphabetically within each section.

 ## Base submission (all submission types)
 - `status_id` — required status reference for every submission.